-Often, wanting pest control for wasps and ants comes at the tail end of a crisis.
-If your home is overwhelmed with buzzing insects, finding a solution as soon as possible is extremely important.
+If your Las Vegas home is overwhelmed with buzzing bees and wasps finding a solution as soon as possible is extremely important.
 This is especially true if someone in your family is allergic to wasps or bees.
-Thankfully, a solution to your problem is as simple as calling for professional pest control specialists.
-Unlike other areas of the country, the types of bees common in Las Vegas include Africanized Honey Bees, Honey Bees, and Yellow Jackets.
+Thankfully, a solution to your problem is as simple as calling Fortified Pest Management for their pest control services.
+The types of bees common in Las Vegas, Boulder City, Henderson, and Summerlin include Africanized Honey Bees, Honey Bees, and Yellow Jackets.

 Honey Bees typically have a light brown color, they are about half-an-inch in length.
 Honeybees are very social, and it is common for there to be up to 1000 bees per colony.
-Inside the hive, there are three types of bees including the male drones, infertile female workers and the sole egg-laying queen.
-Yellow Jackets physical appearance is yellow and black, and they can be a bit over half-an-inch in length.
+Las Vegas Yellow Jackets physical appearance is yellow and black, and they can be a bit over half-an-inch in length.
 The ones in Vegas may have white or black colors instead of yellow.
 With a slimmer waist than a bee, they have long wings that encompass their whole body.
 Because they have a substantial hind leg, they are often confused with bees.

-When you call Fortified Pest, you will get the Integrated Pest Management system that each Fortified Pest Control Technician is fully equipped with.
+When you call Fortified Pest Management for pest control services, you will get the Integrated Pest Management system that each Fortified Pest Control Technician is fully equipped with.
 No matter the type of bee or wasp, we use a full set of tools and evaluate each home individually.
 We try to keep your pets and family safe from toxins by limiting the number of chemicals we use in each home.
 In order to protect the environment, we try to limit our use of pesticides in order to keep pests from becoming resistant.
-These are a few of the fundamentals of our company; but we go the extra mile by having each worker insured, bonded, and licensed.
-To start getting rid of your ant problem today, contact us at (702) 879-4007.
+Get rid of your bee, wasp, or yellow jacket problem today, contact us at (702) 879-4007.

 They sure can be.
 They will sting pets and animals when they feel threatened.
 They can feel under attack if there are certain types of noises and vibrations.
 They are also sensitive to movement.
 While they have the same level of toxicity in their sting as regular honeybees, the fact that they often attack in a swarm makes them more dangerous.